 Individual sessions of body psychotherapy are available at our Cambridge Centre.
-We can also offer body-centred counselling, relaxation and stress management individually and/or in groups.
+All psychotherapy is now in person with safeguards in place.
+This is so that you can expereince the fullness of what we offer.
 Our clients come from places within travelling distance of Cambridge – London, Norfolk, Suffolk, Essex, Beds, Herts and the Midlands.

 WHAT PROBLEMS CAN BODY PSYCHOTHERAPY HELP?

 Most difficulties in relationships and personal problems can be helped by body psychotherapy.
 This includes stress, which is often experienced as irritability, weepiness, aches and pains, sleeplessness, exhaustion and lack of interest in life.
-Body psychotherapy can also be helpful with depression, anxiety, panic attacks, trauma, loss (of a loved one, meaning and direction in life, spiritual connection), long term illness, lack of confidence, intimacy issues, unstable relationships, blocks to creativity and fuller enjoyment of life.
+Body psychotherapy can also be helpful with depression, anxiety, panic attacks, trauma (childhood and present), loss, long term illness, lack of confidence, intimacy issues, unstable relationships, blocks to creativity, realising your potential, finding meaning in life, discovering more joy and happiness, and having more enjoyment of life.
 We do not maintain a waiting list and you could expect to start psychotherapy within two weeks of contacting us.